-The committee also expressed their concern about third variable relationships and confounding variables when collecting equity data, especially around the combination of intersecting variables that can potentially create super high-risk groups.
-The committee recognizes that confounding variables are an issue, however, the committee believes that the technique of stratification can be used for a much broader purpose that addresses this issue of multiple variables having some kind of potentially additive effect or multiplicative effect that has practical consequences in identifying high-risk groups.
+The committee also expressed their concern about third variable relationships and confounding variables when collecting equity data, especially around the combination of intersecting variables that can potentially illustrate a minimizing or exaggeration of super high-risk groups.
+The committee recognizes that confounding variables are an issue, however, the committee believes that the technique of stratification can be used to help identify the presence of groups that may already be at higher risk due to the intersection of multiple factors.